sosagraviel/WorkShop-Postman/README.md

 # WorkShop Example

-This project bornt with the aim of show an example with Spring WebFlux in reactive way.
+This project was born with the aim of show an how handle postman into a RESTFul
-If you want more information you can take a look into https://refactorizando.com/guia-webflux-spring-boot

 ## How does it run?

-### Launch a docke compose with mongodb
+### Launch a docker compose with mongodb
 First off you need to run a docker compose.
 In the root of the project run the next command from a terminal: